August 3-11, 2015

 Hosted by: Cynthia Lewis, Dana Professor of English

-Price & reservations: From $4,995 – including airfare and all taxes and fees.
+Price & reservations: From $4,995 - includes hotel accommodations, most meals, airport and hotel transfers, a friend-level membership to the Fringe festival, escorted sightseeing and entrance fees for all visits, and all taxes, service charges and gratuities.
+International airfare not included.
 Pricing and itinerary subject to change.
-Operated by Academic Arrangements Abroad, 800-221-1944.
+Operated by Academic Arrangements Abroad, 1-800-221-1944

 About our host: Cynthia Lewis has taught at Davidson since 1980.
 She specializes in the drama of Shakespeare and his contemporaries, and she teaches and writes nonfiction, including essays on such diverse topics as American women bodybuilders, spousal murder and women's obsession with shoes.
 Her publications on Shakespeare include a book-length study, Particular Saints, about characters in Shakespeare's plays named Antonio or Anthony, and numerous articles in scholarly journals.
 In teaching Elizabethan drama, she emphasizes performance.
 She has received the ODK teaching award from Davidson students (1984), the CASE Silver Medal in the national Professor of the Year program (1987), and Davidson's Hunter-Hamilton love of teaching award (1998).
 She was named a Charles A. Dana Professor in 2000, chaired the English Department at Davidson for four years beginning in 1996, and was deeply involved in the residency of the Royal Shakespeare Company on Davidson's campus during the years 2002 through 2007.
 In 2014-15, she'll be on sabbatical, researching two nonfiction books, one on a political career gone awry in St. Louis and the other on sexual harassment and assault on college campuses.
 She has just completed a draft of a new book on Shakespeare and sports.